 Kobe exposes you to concepts of information security and privacy in the local context, while Carnegie Mellon University offers you interdisciplinary coursework from the colleges of computer science, business and public policy.
 You can join Carnegie Mellon University's innovative research groups and interact with faculty who are leaders in their fields.
 While in the program, whether you're in Japan or the U.S., the state-of-the-art distributed education technology equipment will help you stay connected no matter where you are.

 All applicants to the dual degree program are eligible to receive full and half tuition scholarships and may also be eligible for interest-free loans from the University of Hyogo.
-For information regarding the scholarships, please refer to the document Scholarship Programs from Hyogo Institute of Information Education Foundation (PDF) or contact Atsuhito Fukuoko for more details.
+For information regarding the scholarships, please refer to the document Scholarship Programs from Hyogo Institute of Information Education Foundation or contact Kiyoshi Kayashima for more details.

 The program is assessed on an ongoing basis to ensure the integrity of the degree being conferred.
 The components of the assessment include: direct classroom observation, inter-rating grading analysis to ensure grading consistency, tracking of overall performance, online surveys and focus groups to measure student satisfaction, faculty course evaluations rating overall course and instructor quality, and continuous evaluation of distance learning technologies.